admiralyeoj/resume/resume.md

 **[_My Gross Portfolio_](http://grossportfolio.com)** My Portfolio Website

-- Built with WordPress, loaded through Composer, and a custom theme developed using the Sage framework.
+- Built with WordPress, loaded through Composer, and a custom theme developed using the Sage framework by Roots.
 - Hosted on Heroku with media storage in an AWS S3 bucket, distributed via AWS CloudFront, and enhanced with Cloudflare for additional security and performance.

 **[_AniManager_](https://github.com/admiralyeoj/animanager)** Go application